Last Updated On September 14, 2020.

 #5.
 TAKE PICTURES

 Oniru Beach is picture perfect and yes!
-The beautiful scenery is good for your Facebook and Instagram feed.
+The beautiful scenery is good enough for your Facebook and Instagram feed.

 Photography 101.
 Source – bobdeephoto